-Alaska Native Studies Department
+Alaska Native Studies

-Drawing on the remembrances of elders who were born in the early 1900s and saw the last masked Yup'ik dances before missionary efforts forced their decline, Agayuliyararput is a collection of first-person accounts of the rich culture surrounding Yup'ik masks.
-Stories by thirty-three elders from all over southwestern Alaska, presented in parallel Yup'ik and English texts, include a wealth of information about the creation and function of masks and the environment in which they flourished.
-The full-length, unannotated stories are complete with features of oral storytelling such as repetition and digression; the language of the English translation follows the Yup’ik idiom as closely as possible. |
+Drawing on the remembrances of elders who were born in the early 1900s and saw the last masked Yup'ik dances beofer missionary efforts forced their decline, this book is a collection of first-person accounts of the rich culture surrounding Yup'ik masks.
+Storie by thirty-three elders from all over southwestern Alaska, presented in parallel Yup'ik and English texts, including a wealth of information about the creation and function of masks and the environment in which they flourished.
+The subjects of the stories and the masks made to accompany them are the Arctic animals, beings, and natural forces on which humans depended.

-In the 1988s, the Norwegian-born traveler Johan Adrian Jacobsen spent a year in Alaska and amassed an unprecedented collection of Yup'ik material culture that eventually made its way to Germany's most prominent ethnographic museum.
-More than a century later, a delegation of Yup'ik elders and educators from Bethel, Alaska, joined cultural anthropologists and museum professionals at the Ethnologisches Museum Berlin to examine and interpret Jacobsen's collection, one of the world's largest and most impressive Yup'ik collections.
+In the 1880s, the Norweigan-born traveler Johan Adrian Jocobsen spent a year in Alaska and amassed an unprecedented collection of Yup'ik material culture that eventually made its way to Germany's most prominent ethnographic museum.
+More than a century later, a delegation of Yup'ik elders and educators from Bethel, Alaska, joined cultural anthropologists and museum professionals at the Berlin Ethnologisches Museum to examine and interpret Jacobsen's collection, one of the world's largest and most impressive Yup'ik collections.